-Employers in the UK have a duty of care to their employees, and generally work hard to provide a safe working environment.
-However, it is an unfortunate fact that workplace injuries still happen that were caused by an employer’s wrongdoing.
+Employers in the UK have a duty of care to their employees and generally, work hard to provide a safe working environment.
+However, it is an unfortunate fact that workplace injuries still happen that was caused by an employer’s wrongdoing.
 If you find yourself in this situation, it is important to understand your rights and the responsibilities of your employer before considering a compensation claim.

 When you do return to work, your employer has a duty to try and accommodate any issues you may have during recovery.
 If you usually perform heavy labour, this may involve taking on lighter duties such as clerical or organization.
 While it may be impossible to give you another role, talk to your manager and see what can be arranged.